AviatrixSystems/terraform-modules/aviatrix-controller-initialize/README.md

   The customer license ID, optional.
 Required if using a BYOL controller.

+- **controller_version**

+  The version to which you want initialize the Aviatrix controller.

 - **controller_launch_wait_time**

   Time in second to wait for controller to be up.
 Default value is 180.